latex3/latex3/l3in2e/readme.txt

 suggestions / comments / improvements / etc. For this the list LATEX-L should be used instead.

-Also please don't expect these package to work with *any* code that floats around in the LaTeX2e world. :-)

 MANIFEST
 --------

-The following packages are in this release:
+The following packages are in this release.

 l3names
 =======

-Documents the general naming scheme, and gives new names to all the TeX primitives.
+Documents the general naming scheme, and gives new names to all of the TeX primitives.

-If this package is used with the option [removeoldnames] then the original TeX primitive names (\hbox, \def, ...) are made *undefined* and so free to be defined for other purposes if needed.
-Of course this breaks almost all existing LaTeX2 code, but it may be used for testing purposes, see test2.tex.

-The option removeoldnames has been disabled temporarily.

 l3basics
 ========